abdulkadirkaradas/newspaper-api-express/README.md

 ## Project structure

-This project development with the FDD(Future-Driven Development) structure.
+This project is developed using the FDD (Feature-Driven Development) methodology.

 Folder Structure;
 ```